 Puppy Games 1: Homecoming to 9 Months Old

 Follow my new puppy, Ruthie, in her first months at home.
 You'll see everything: crate manners, enrichment, play/tug, and of course, lots of agility foundations!
 Videos will be added regularly until Ruthie is 9 months old.
 Students can register anytime and will have access and instruction for 6 months.

 Self-paced, starts immediately when you register.
 6 months of instruction time.
 Teach your pup to commit to obstacles so you can cue and then get where you need to be on course.

 Self-paced, starts immediately when you register.
 6 months of instruction time.
 Training the poles from zero to 12 poles.
 For new dogs or those who want to retrain the weaves from the beginning.

 More About Amanda Shyne

-Amanda Shyne is the founder of data driven agility.
-Amanda loves all animals and pursued a graduate degree studying animal behavior at Northeastern University in Boston, MA.
+Amanda Shyne is the founder of Data Driven Agility in Springfield, VT.
+Amanda pursued a graduate degree in animal behavior at Northeastern University in Boston, MA.
 Her PhD dissertation examined the effects of environmental enrichment on zoo animal welfare.
-Due to her training as a researcher her agility school takes a scientific approach to agility and dog training as it is constantly looking for the most effective ways to communicate course direction to dogs.
+Due to her training as a researcher, her agility school takes a scientific approach to dog training.
+She is constantly looking for the most effective ways to communicate course direction to dogs.
 Amanda is not afraid to try new techniques and enjoys taking seminars as much as she does teaching them.
-One of her catch phrases, “Good to know,” reminds her students that all data is important even if it suggests the need for more training.
+One of her catch phrases, “Good to know,” reminds her students that all data is important—even if it suggests the need for more training.
 Amanda loves agility and will continue to learn from her dogs for the rest of her life.